Templarian/lwc-demo/README.md

 #### Attribute (`@api`)

-By default we only care about `@api` for documentation.
+By default `@api` is the main form of documentation.
 Any other properties or methods will be ignored.

 ```js
 /**